munim/grammarcheckerai/README.md

 - **Text Analysis**: Check sentences or paragraphs for grammar errors
 - **Intelligent Corrections**: Get rewritten, grammatically correct versions of your text
+- **Text Translation**: Translate the corrected text into the same language as the explanation language.
 - **Error Documentation**: View detailed information about grammar issues in a structured table
 - **Multi-language Support**: Select input text language and preferred language for error explanations
 - **History Management**: Store correction history in localStorage for easy reference
 - **Export History**: Export your correction history as JSON
 - **Keyboard Shortcuts**: Use Ctrl+Enter to quickly submit text
 - **Mobile-First Design**: Optimized for all device sizes with responsive design
+- **Bot Protection**: Integrated with Cloudflare Turnstile to prevent automated abuse.

 ## Getting Started